ADMISSION & ENROLLMENT

-The Kilgore Academy virtual learning environment tracks engagement and as such if a student is not present in the virtual learning environment and not engaged with the learning materials for seven consecutive days a notification event is triggered resulting in a correspondence from the course tutor.
-If a student is off line and not engaged for fourteen consecutive days another notification event is triggered that results in a correspondence from the academy director.
-The aforementioned correspondences are to determine if a bona fide issue exists with which the academy can assist and to provide options of support for the student.
-If a student is off line and not engaged for twenty one consecutive days the course tutor and business office will contact the student to arrange either extension of study or withdrawal from study.
-Students who withdraw from study may later re-enter a program in a probationary status, eligible to take one course per term.
+The Kilgore Academy virtual learning environment tracks engagement and as such if a student is not present in the virtual learning environment and not engaged with the learning materials for prolonged durations, a notification event is triggered that results in a correspondence from the academy director.
+The aforementioned correspondence is to determine if a bona fide issue exists with which the academy can assist and to provide options of support for the student.
+If a student is off line and not engaged with twenty one consecutive days remaining in course access, the academy staff will contact the student to arrange either extension of study or withdrawal from study.
+Students who withdraw from study may later re-enter a program in a probationary status, eligible to take one course at a time.
 If the course is passed on time, then the student will exit probation and return to normal student status.
 Handling of student withdrawals is compliant with Texas Education Code §132.061(f).
 If as student is given an “incomplete” grade for cause, the student may complete the course at any time within the following 12 calendar months.

 REMEDIAL & REPEATED COURSES

 The academy does not offer remedial course at the secondary education level.
 For any failed course that is successfully repeated, only the passing score and course information will be recorded.

 INTERRUPTED STUDY/LEAVE OF ABSENCE